Living in Madagascar

 When we asked people what advice they would give someone preparing to move to Madagascar, they said:

 "Before retiring in Madagascar, expats should be aware of the cost of living, which is generally lower than in many other countries.
 It is important to research the availability of healthcare and medical facilities, as well as the quality of the services provided.
 Expats should also be aware of the local culture and customs, and be prepared to adapt to the local way of life.
 Additionally, expats should research the availability of banking and financial services, as well as the local currency and exchange rates.
-Finally, expats should be aware of the local climate and weather patterns, and be prepared for the hot and humid climate," commented one expat who made the move to Madagascar.
+Finally, expats should be aware of the local climate and weather patterns, and be prepared for the hot and humid climate," said one expat who made the move to Madagascar.

 Get Quote